 If twins or handicapped children are born to a Hani family, they are considered very unlucky.
 These children are killed, their parents banished, and their homes and possessions burned.
 And when there is a drought or other natural disaster, the Jinuo people will send for the shaman to make incantations and animal sacrifices to appease the evil spirits causing the problem.

-The Iu-Mien people believe they descended from the "dog god," Pan-Hu, whom they worship.
-Meanwhile, millions of Chinese, including well-educated businesspeople in major cities, regularly consult their Chinese horoscopes to determine which course of action will bring harmony and good luck--everything from wedding dates to what to study.
+The Iu-Mien people believe they descended from the “dog god,” Pan-Hu, whom they worship.
+Meanwhile, millions of Chinese, including well-educated businesspeople in major cities, regularly consult their Chinese horoscopes to determine which course of action will bring harmony and good luck–everything from wedding dates to

 Sources: Joshua Project 2000, Bethany World Prayer Center